-The compound 6-gingerol is known to exhibit a variety of biological activities including anticancer, anti-inflammation, and anti-oxidation (Wang et al. 2014).
-In this study, gingerol, also revealed anti-DENV properties shown by the reduction of viral growth along with the increasing gingerol concentration in the in vitro system (Figure 2).
-Previous study demonstrated the ability of fresh lipophilic juice of ginger to cause complete inhibition of HCV replication (El-Adawi et al. 2011).
-Fresh ginger is effective against HRSV-induced plaque formation on HepG-2 and A549 cell lines by blocking viral attachment and internalization by interfering G protein and F protein (Chang et al. 2013).
-The administration of gingerol was manifested as inhibition of fatty acid synthase (FASN) expression (Impheng et al. 2015), which is a biosynthetic pathway to establish DENV replication complexes (Heaton et al. 2010).
+The compound 6-Gingerol is known to exhibit a variety of biological activities including anticancer, anti-inflammation, and anti-oxidation (Wang et al. 2014).
+In this study, 6-Gingerol, also revealed anti-DENV properties shown by the reduction of viral growth along with the increasing 6-Gingerol concentration in the in vitro system (Figure 3).
+Previous study demonstrated the ability of fresh lipophilic juice of ginger to cause complete inhibition of HCV replication, a member of Flavivirus family like DENV (El-Adawi et al. 2011).
+Fresh ginger is effective against HRSV-induced plaque formation on HepG2 and A549 cell lines by blocking viral attachment and internalization by interfering G protein and F protein (Chang et al. 2013).
+The administration of 6-Gingerol was manifested as inhibition of fatty acid synthase (FASN) expression (Impheng et al. 2015), which is a biosynthetic pathway to establish DENV replication complexes (Heaton et al. 2010).
 The aqueous extract of ginger rhizome inhibited the activity of matrix metalloproteinase (MMP)-2 and MMP-9, while upregulating the expression of tissue inhibitor metalloproteinase (TIMP)-1 and TIMP-2 in DENV infected cells (Sharma et al. 2015).
-Our results add information on the antiviral properties of gingerol against all four serotypes of DENV.
+Our results add information on the antiviral properties of 6-Gingerol against all four serotypes of DENV.

+Our study has limitations.
+The study design was aimed only to inspect the antiviral properties of Curcumin and 6-Gingerol in four DENV serotypes.
+The biological pathway mechanisms underlying the virus inhibition effect were not sought.
+More in-depth studies are needed to confirm our findings.
+In addition, the availability of different compound sources with different purities in the market may also give impact on the results generated.
+To the best of our knowledge, this is the first study describing the antiviral effects of Curcumin and 6-Gingerol to all four DENV serotypes.

 Conclusions

-In conclusion, two major active constituents from turmeric and ginger have shown antiviral activities against all four serotypes of DENV.
-Curcumin and gingerol have potentials in the development of anti-DENV drug therapy from natural resources and could provide alternative therapeutic approach for dengue disease treatment strategies.
+In conclusion, Curcumin, the major active compound of turmeric and 6-Gingerol, the major active constituents of ginger have shown antiviral activities against all four serotypes of DENV.
+Curcumin and 6-Gingerol may have potentials in the development of anti-DENV drug therapy from natural resources and could provide an alternative therapeutic approach for dengue disease treatment strategies.

 Acknowledgments